simonireilly/aenea/readme.md

 # Aenea

 This is my fork of aenea voice coding system.
 I use this predominantly for web development.
 My Grammars have been written around the following programs:

+Learn more about voice coding:

+- State of the art: [Frontend develoeprs who code by voice (Oct 2020)](https://joshwcomeau.com/accessibility/hands-free-coding/)
+- The original inspiration and implementor: [Tavis Rudd Pycon (Mar 2013)](https://www.youtube.com/watch?v=8SkdfdXWYaI)

+## Operating Systems

+- Ubuntu (20.04)

 ## Text Editors

 - Atom
 - Sublime
+- VSCode

 ## Browsers